eDracula/hello-world/README.md

 # hello-world
-This is my hello-world repository of github.
+This is my hello-world repository.